smilhin/TinyRetroPad/README.md

-# Dave's Tiny Editor (DTE) v2.0.9
+# RetroPad
-A working Windows text editor in 981 bytes.
+A working, Notepad-style Windows text editor in roughly 2.5 KB.

 Compiles with: MASM and Crinkler.

-DTE is an extension of `tiny.asm` HelloAssembly by Dave Plummer https://github.com/davepl.
-The idea is to make a working windowed text editor in the sub-1KB category.
+RetroPad is a fork of **Dave's Tiny Editor (DTE)** by Matt Power, which is itself an extension of `tiny.asm` HelloAssembly by Dave Plummer https://github.com/davepl.
+The original goal was a working windowed text editor in the sub-1KB category; RetroPad keeps that minimalist, size-obsessed spirit while filling out a full Notepad-style menu set (File / Edit / Format / View / Help) on top of it.
 It uses Crinkler https://github.com/runestubbe/Crinkler compression at build time.

-DTE is basically a wrapper around the RICHEDIT50W control from the WinAPI.
-Versions 1.0+ use the EDIT control with Crinkler cranked and were built-up from tiny.asm then worked down to 890 bytes with Win Defender quite unhappy.
-Versions 2.0+ have Crinkler backed-off a bit and use RICHEDIT to gain cheaper access to Courier font and much larger files.
-2.0+ was then worked down from 995 to 981 bytes.
+RetroPad is basically a wrapper around the RICHEDIT50W control from the WinAPI.
+DTE versions 1.0+ used the EDIT control with Crinkler cranked and were built up from tiny.asm, then worked down to 890 bytes with Win Defender quite unhappy.
+Versions 2.0+ backed Crinkler off a bit and use RICHEDIT to gain cheaper access to Courier font and much larger files; 2.0+ was worked down from 995 to 981 bytes as a bare editor.
+RetroPad then grows from that 981-byte base by adding real menus and dialogs — Open/Save/Save As, Print/Page Setup, Find/Replace/Go To, Font, Word Wrap, Time/Date, and a Ln/Col status bar — landing near 2,476 bytes.
+Each addition was kept as cheap as possible; the growth log at the top of [dte.asm](dte.asm) records what every feature cost in bytes.

 **Important:** Programs using Crinkler can be flagged as a false positive by antivirus, including Windows Defender.
 You may need to make an antivirus exception folder to build this (especially for 1.0+), or Windows may delete the EXE as soon as the build completes.
 Therefore, try this out AT YOUR OWN RISK - NO WARRANTIES / NO GUARANTEES.
 You can accomplish this with PowerShell, but I am not going to tell you how.
 Sorry.
 You're on your own when messing with antivirus.